 1 Corinthians 6:19 reminds us that our bodies are the temple of the Holy Spirit.
 To me, this means God expects us to practice good self-care.
 So one of my priorities is to stay healthy for as long as possible and help my husband do the same.

 Alas, since I prefer chocolate-covered peanut butter cookie bars to celery, it is even harder for me to adhere to a healthy eating plan than it was for me to quit smoking nearly 20 years ago.
-However, a diabetes diagnosis a year ago – plus other chronic medical issues such as high blood pressure and high cholesterol – have reinforced for me the need to take healthy eating seriously.
+However, a diabetes diagnosis a couple of years ago – plus other chronic medical issues such as high blood pressure and high cholesterol – have reinforced for me the need to take healthy eating seriously.

 My dietary restrictions have made cooking a bit more of a challenge, but over the past year or so, I’ve been experimenting and reworking a number of my recipes to eliminate some of the fat, refined carbs, salt and other “bad stuff” without sacrificing flavor.
 I’m continually on the lookout for irresistible veggie recipes.
 Or yummy salad recipes.
 “Quick and easy to prepare” is a plus.

 My efforts have paid off.
 I’ve actually produced some recipes delicious enough to convince both my sweetie-pie and myself that healthy eating can be fun rather than torture!
 As a bonus, I’m now about 25 pounds off my top weight, and Pete has dropped about 25 pounds as well.

 I’ve added this page to my blog so I can share some of my creations, plus a few nutrition hacks I’ve discovered along the way.

 Some hints to make healthy eating a little easier to achieve.

 Some recipes I’ve cooked up so far.
 I hope to add lots more to the list as I keep experimenting and perfecting.
 To access each recipe, click on the links below.